 What you should do after applying, including sending documents about your case, settling before VCAT, expert evidence, affidavits and points of claim.

 The time it takes to come to VCAT and get an outcome depends on your type of case, and how complex it is.
 It will also depend on parties following the process within the timeframes.

-To find out timeframes for your case:
+Find out current timeframes for your case.

 After we have received an application, it will be scheduled or 'listed' for a VCAT hearing, mediation or compulsory conference.

 We'll send you the time, date and location of the hearing in a letter called a 'notice'.

 The time this takes changes for each case type and can be longer if we don’t have all the information we need.

 If you can't come on the day of your hearing, mediation or compulsory conference, you can ask to change the date.

 Hearing times may change on the day.
 Check the time and location of your hearing the day before, from 4.30pm onwards, at Upcoming hearings.